i1s-rishabh/google-meet-clone/README.md

 Our Google Meet clone offers the following features:
 - **Video Conferencing**: Users can initiate and join video conferences with multiple participants.
 - **Audio and Video Control**: Ability to mute/unmute audio and enable/disable video during calls.
-- **Screen Sharing**: Share your screen with other participants for presentations or collaborative work.
 - **Real-time Chat**: In-meeting chat for text-based communication.
-- **Meeting Recording**: Record and save meetings for future reference.
-- **User Authentication**: Secure user authentication to join meetings.
 - **Invite Participants**: Share a meeting link or code to invite others.

 ## Getting Started